owncloud/ocis/ocis/migration.md

 ##### Storage provider for file metadata
-1. Deploy OCIS storage provider with the `owncloudsql` driver.
+1. Deploy OCIS storage provider with owncloudsql driver.
 2. Set `read_only: true` in the storage provider config. <div class="editpage">_TODO @butonic add read only flag to storage drivers_</div>
 3. Use cli tool to list files using the CS3 api